Carnagion/jabberwock/README.md

 jabberwock = "0.1.0"
 ```

-The `copy`, `markdown`, `templates`, `toml`, and `hatter` features are enabled by default.
+The `copy`, `markdown`, `templates`, `toml`, and `transpile` features are enabled by default.
 These enable the asset copier, Markdown transpiler, Hatter template transpiler, TOML transpiler, and main Hatter transpiler operations respectively.
 If desired, they can be disabled:
 ```toml
 jabberwock = { version = "0.1.0", default-features = false }